Evgeni Nabokov: Russia and move to North America

 Nabokov first played for his hometown team, Torpedo Ust-Kamenogorsk, spending three years with the club from 1991 until 1994.
 After his last season with the club he was selected in the 1994 NHL Entry Draft by the San Jose Sharks in the ninth round, 219th overall.
 Tim Burke, the Sharks' scout, was originally scouting for a different goalie when he heard of Nabokov.
 The Sharks never saw Nabokov play before selecting him in the draft, and did not contact him until 1997.
-The following season Nabokov moved to join Dynamo Moscow, where he would spend the next three seasons.
-His first year with Dynamo they won the league championship It was after the 1996–97 season, which saw Nabokov help Dynamo reach the final of the European Hockey League, that he was contacted by the Sharks and offered a contract and come to North America.
+The following season Nabokov moved to join Dynamo Moscow, where he spent the next three seasons.
+In his first year with Dynamo, they won the league championship.
+It was after the 1996–97 season, which saw Nabokov help Dynamo reach the final of the European Hockey League, that he was contacted by the Sharks and offered a contract and come to North America.

 Happy to play for Dynamo Moscow, Nabokov was initially reluctant to move to North America and play for the Sharks minor league affiliates, but decided to on the advice of his parents.
 Assigned to the Kentucky Thoroughblades, the Sharks' affiliate in the American Hockey League (AHL), he struggled to adapt to the new surroundings and style of hockey, and was ready to return to Russia during his first year.
 However he decided to stay after meeting his future wife, Tabitha, and refining his playing style with the Sharks goaltending coach, Warren Strelow.
 Used as the Thoroughblades back-up goalie, Nabokov only played in 33 games for the team.
 The following season was much better as he stayed near the AHL leaders in nearly every goaltending category, though he missed time due to appendicitis; he appeared in 43 games for Kentucky, winning 26 of them.